 Everyone has heard the term “statute of limitations,” and most people have a vague idea of how the concept works, but the specifics of these laws are important to understand if you have been accused of a crime.
-Vista criminal lawyer Peter M. Liss is here to help you get a better understanding of the law.
+Criminal lawyer Peter M. Liss is here to help you get a better understanding of the statute of limitations in California for criminal charges.

 The basic concept of statute of limitations is that with a few exceptions, you can’t punish someone for a crime they committed long ago.
 For example, if a politician talks about threatening a rival twenty years ago, he can’t be charged for assault because the statute of limitations has passed.

-There are some crimes that have no statute of limitations though, most notably, murder, which is why police often reopen cold cases when they find new evidence years after a murder has been committed.
+There are some crimes that have no statute of limitations in California though, most notably, murder, which is why police often reopen cold cases when they find new evidence years after a murder has been committed.
 There are also no statute of limitations for crimes of embezzlement of public funds, for capital offenses and for crimes that carry a potential sentence of life imprisonment without parole.
-If you aren’t sure if a crime qualifies as one of these exceptions, a Vista criminal attorney can answer specific questions about the statute of limitations applies.
+Rape also has no statute of limitations in California, but since this law changed in 2017, this only applies to rapes that took place after that date although aggravated rape still had no statute of limitations prior to that.
+If you aren’t sure if a crime qualifies as one of these exceptions, an attorney can answer specific questions about the statute of limitations applies.

 Even if the charges are filed within the proper time period, you can still argue a late filing violated your speedy trial rights.

-While the statute of limitations laws might seem cut and dry, they are anything but.
-If you believe you might be guilty of a crime, or if you have been accused of a crime, but think the statute of limitations might have run out or be almost out, please call (760) 643-4050 to discuss your case with top Vista defense lawyer Peter M. Liss.
+While most statute of limitations in California for criminal charges may seem straight forward, the reality is that they can be anything but.
+If you believe you might be guilty of a crime, or if you have been accused of a crime, but think the California statute of limitations might have run out or be almost out, please call (760) 643-4050 to discuss your case with Peter M. Liss.

 Creative Commons Image by DonkeyHotey